 The Interdisciplinary Education Lab is a learning experience for students majoring in eight healthcare professions at D'Youville.

-Studies show that when healthcare professionals collaborate across clinical specialties, patient outcomes improve.
-The Interdisciplinary Education Lab prepares students to work as part of a collaborative healthcare team -- in a safe, simulated clinical setting, with skilled actors playing patients.
+The Interdisciplinary Education Lab prepares students to work as part of a collaborative healthcare team — in a safe, simulated clinical setting, with skilled actors playing patients.

 The curriculum is designed by D'Youville College faculty and emulates real-life patient scenarios, in a controlled, simulated environment.
 The actors follow scripts and with scenarios spanning the arc of care -- from recovery to after-care and ongoing or developing complications.
 Skilled instructors guide students every step of the way.